 Professor Craig Forrest is the Director of the Marine and Shipping Law Unit, and Fellow of the Centre for Public, International and Comparative Law.
-Craig teaches and undertakes research in the areas of maritime law, private international law and cultural heritage law.
-Craig has published widely in these areas, and contributed directly to national and international public policy development through advice and workshops provided to the United States, United Kingdom, South African and Australian governments, and directly to the drafting of national legislation and international law.
-In maritime law, Craig has provided advice to both government and the industry in relation to the law of the sea and wet maritime law.
+Professor Forrest teaches and undertakes research in the areas of maritime law, private international law and cultural heritage law.
+He has published widely in these areas, and contributed directly to national and international public policy development through advice and workshops provided to the United States, United Kingdom, South African and Australian governments, and directly to the drafting of national legislation and international law.
+In maritime law, Professor Forrest has provided advice to both government and the industry in relation to the law of the sea and wet maritime law.
 He supervises United Nations Division of Ocean Affairs and Law of the Sea Nippon Fellows and in 2013 co-chaired a UN-Nippon Foundation Fellows capacity building workshop in Fiji.

-Craig has a long association with the United Nations Educational, Scientific and Cultural Organisation (UNESCO).
+Professor Forrest has a long association with the United Nations Educational, Scientific and Cultural Organisation (UNESCO).
 Between 1998 and 2000, he was a member of the South African delegation to UNESCO to negotiate the 2001 Underwater Cultural Heritage Convention.
 He acted as an advisor to UNESCO regional cultural meetings in 2009 (Solomon Islands) and 2012 (Cambodia), and in 2013 drafted a Model Law for the implementation of UNESCOs cultural heritage conventions for the Caribbean States and co-chaired the intergovernmental meeting in St.Kitts and Nevis.
 He has subsequently advised the government of St. Maarten on the national implementation of the Model Law.
-Craig is a member of the International Law Association's International Committee on Cultural Heritage Law, and a committee member of the International Law Associations Queensland chapter.
+He is a member of the International Law Association's International Committee on Cultural Heritage Law, and a committee member of the International Law Associations Queensland chapter.

-Craig is the general editor of the Australian and New Zealand Maritime Law Journal, associate editor of the Australian International Law Journal and on the editorial boards of the World Maritime University Journal of Maritime Affairs and the International Maritime and Commercial Law Yearbook.
+Professor Forrest is the general editor of the Australian and New Zealand Maritime Law Journal, associate editor of the Australian International Law Journal and on the editorial boards of the World Maritime University Journal of Maritime Affairs and the International Maritime and Commercial Law Yearbook.

 He has held visiting research and teaching position at Cambridge University, National University of South Korea, City University of Hong Kong, Dalhousie University Canada and University of Nottingham (the latter as a Universitas 21 Fellow).
-Before turning to the law, Craig served as a naval officer in the South African Navy.
+Before turning to the law, Professor Forrest served as a naval officer in the South African Navy.